Alternative Dish

 Substitutions for black bean sweet potato enchiladas

-• I use my homemade gluten-free tortillas when making these enchiladas, but you could also use corn or flour tortillas.
+• Corn or vegan flour tortillas can be used instead of homemade chickpea flour tortillas when making these enchiladas.
 If you're using corn tortillas, warm them slightly in the microwave or a pan to make them more flexible and easy to roll.

 • Instead of the cashew cream sauce, you could use this cashew mozzarella recipe, a shredded store-bought vegan cheese, or skip it altogether.